 Agile Advertising Business: Gaining Marketing Advantage Using Agile Frameworks

-The modern advertising landscape is fast-paced — marketers need to constantly test their ideas and quickly find what works in an ever-changing digital environment.
+The modern advertising landscape is fast-paced — marketers need to constantly test their ideas and quickly find what works in an ever-changing digital marketing environment.

 And marketers have all the tools to do that: digital tools and platforms allow advertisers to gain unprecedented amounts of data about their clients, A/B test a myriad of strategies, and locate target audience with laser-like precision.